axibase/atsd/administration/user-authorization.md

 ## Entity View Permissions

-The user is authorized to access an [Entity View](../configuration/entity_views.md) if the user has `read` permissions to one of the Entity Groups to which the view is linked.
+The user is authorized to access an [Entity View](../configuration/entity_views.md) if the user has `read` permissions to one of the entity groups to which the view is linked.

 The permissions to access all entity views is automatically granted to users with `ADMIN` role.